 Adding in the Underbroker to be a bigger part of Joker’s plans as we learn that his real name in Harlen Graves added to what Joker is doing.
 Not only is this important to set up how multi-layered Joker’s plan is but it shows that there is no hiding what he is doing.
 Joker is being completely upfront with his plans that even Commissioner Harvey Bullock knows that Harlen Graves is working for Joker.
 Things not being kept a secret as to Joker having this new fortune makes how Gotham City as a whole will react even another interesting aspect of this series.

 Punchline’s involvement in Batman #95 was also given an interesting angle as we learn through her dialogue that Joker is still keeping Bruce Wayne’s secret to himself.
-At least that is what is implied with how Punchline mentions Batman, Lucius and Bruce as individuals.
+At least that is what is implied with how Punchline mentions Batman, Lucius, and Bruce as individuals.
 Given that over on Nightwing we’ve seen Joker pair Punchline up with Dick Grayson it’ll be interesting to see what plans Joker actually has with the knowledge of the entire Batman Family’s identities in his head.
-Its another unpredictable element of “The Joker War” to keep an close eye on.
+It is another unpredictable element of “The Joker War” to keep a close eye on.

 Jorge Jimenez delivered plenty of great, big event-level artwork throughout Batman #95.
 Jimenez captured how this issue was constantly moving forward after the opening flashback ended.
 There was no looking back for Batman as he had to figure out a way to overcome all the odds Joker has placed in front of him.
 Jimenez did a particularly great job getting over how dangerous both Joker and Punchline are.
 There is a sense of danger when both Joker and Punchline are on screen in different scenes that brought a different energy to the scenes they were involved in.